1989 Tiananmen Square protests and massacre: Gathering momentum

-The hunger strike galvanized support for the students and aroused sympathy across the country.
+The hunger strikes galvanised support for the students and aroused sympathy across the country.
 Around a million Beijing residents from all walks of life demonstrated in solidarity from 17 to 18 May.
 These included PLA personnel, police officers, and lower party officials.
-Many grassroots Party and Youth League organizations, as well as government-sponsored labor unions, encouraged their membership to demonstrate.
+Many grassroots Party and Youth League organisations, as well as government-sponsored labour unions, encouraged their membership to demonstrate.
 In addition, several of China's non-Communist parties sent a letter to Li Peng to support the students.
 The Chinese Red Cross issued a special notice and sent in many personnel to provide medical services to the hunger strikers on the square.
 After the departure of Mikhail Gorbachev, many foreign journalists remained in the Chinese capital to cover the protests, shining an international spotlight on the movement.
 Western governments urged Beijing to exercise restraint.

 The movement, on the wane at the end of April, now regained momentum.
 By 17 May, as students from across the country poured into the capital to join the movement, protests of various sizes occurred in some 400 Chinese cities.
 Students demonstrated at provincial party headquarters in Fujian, Hubei, and Xinjiang.
 Without a clearly articulated official position from the Beijing leadership, local authorities did not know how to respond.
 Because the demonstrations now included a wide array of social groups, each having its own set of grievances, it became increasingly unclear with whom the government should negotiate and what the demands were.
 The government, still split on how to deal with the movement, saw its authority and legitimacy gradually erode as the hunger strikers took the limelight and gained widespread sympathy.
 These combined circumstances put immense pressure on the authorities to act, and martial law was discussed as an appropriate response.